Listening Section of IELTS

 - You will be required to answer the questions based on the discussion that will be played for you.

-- In the listening for IELTS you will have to distinguish not only numbers, names and addresses, but idioms, proverbs and colloquialisms also.
+- In this section you will have to distinguish not only numbers, names and addresses, but idioms, proverbs and colloquialisms also.

-- You will get 30mins to solve 40 questions in this section of IELTS.
+- You will get 30mins to solve 40 questions in this section of test.

-The afore-mentioned list will help you prepare better for the Listening Section for IELTS.
+The afore-mentioned list will help you prepare better for the Listening Section.
 But, before you start preparing for this section you should also know why this section of the examination is of paramount importance.
-If you wish to ace the Listening section of IELTS then you will have to practice.
-To help you do so some points to help you understand the Listening section better is discussed below
+If you wish to ace this section then you will have to practice.
+To help you to do so, some points are discussed below

 Why Is Listening for IELTS Important